-24. What if I don't spend all the money?
+28. What if I don't spend all the money?

 A. Unspent funds need to be returned to us.
-However, if there are issues in executing the project, please let us know as soon as you can, well ahead of the expiry of the grant, and we will work with you to see what solutions can be found.
+If there are issues in executing the project, please let us know as soon as you can, ahead of the expiry of the grant, and we will work with you to find solutions.
 Once grants have expired, we will not be able to provide extensions.

-25. If I am turned down can I apply again?
+29. If I am turned down can I apply again?